DavidTPate/pendragon/README.md

 equals about $1 per year.

 ## Grades of Maintenance
-The economic situation (or “grade”) of a knight is quantified by the annual income allotted to him during each [Winter Phase](#winter-phase).
+The economic situation (or "grade") of a knight is quantified by the annual income allotted to him during each [Winter Phase](#winter-phase).
 Five grades of knight exist for this purpose: Impoverished, Poor, Ordinary, Rich, and Superlative.

 ### Impoverished
 A knight with an income of less than $3 per year is Impoverished.
 His is a miserable lot.
 He appears ragged, most likely lean and sickly, and his armor pitted and rusty.
 He has no squire and often lacks a horse of any kind.
-As a result, an Impoverished knight counts only as a sergeant in battle (see “Ransom and Blood Price”), even though he may be far more skilled or valorous.
+As a result, an Impoverished knight counts only as a sergeant in battle (see "Ransom and Blood Price"), even though he may be far more skilled or valorous.
 Legally, impoverishment means trouble.

 An Impoverished household knight is not required to remain loyal to his lord since, under the feudal oath, his lord